If you want to update this page or add new content, please submit a pull request to the Homepage.

 1. Creating a Client with API key

-First, create a Client instance with API key and connect it to the yorkie server.
+First, create a Client instance with an API key and connect it to the Yorkie server.

 The API key is used to identify the project in Yorkie.
 You can get the API key of the project you created in the Dashboard.